torquatos/studiesConcepts/Database_concepts.md

             - UPDATE: used to modify data already existent in your table ex.
 UPDATE clients SET email = 'anna.new@email.com' WHERE id = 1;
-            - DELETE: used to remove registers from a table
+            - DELETE: used to remove registers from a table ex.
+DELETE FROM clients WHERE id = 1;
             - SELECT: used to consult data from one or more tables.
-It's the most used command and there are many clauses of filtring, ordering and grouping of data
+It's the most used command and there are many clauses of filtring, ordering and grouping of data ex.
+SELECT name, email FROM clients WHERE id > 10; SELECT * FROM clients - select all the data from the specified table